Norways Princess Martha Louise To Wed Her California Shaman - UrduPoint

 "I'm very spiritual, it's just so nice to be with a person who embraces it," Martha Louise said on Instagram after the couple announced their engagement in June 2022.

-The pair will tie the knot at a hotel in the hills of Geiranger, a picturesque village on the shores of a fjord on Norway's west coast.
+The pair will tie the knot Saturday at 1:00 pm (1100 GMT) at a hotel in the hills of Geiranger, a picturesque village on the shores of a fjord on Norway's west coast.

-Festivities kick off Thursday with a party for the more than 350 guests, including Sweden's Crown Princess Victoria and her husband Prince Daniel.
+Festivities kicked off Thursday with a meet-and-greet party for the more than 350 guests, including Sweden's Crown Princess Victoria and her husband Prince Daniel.

+On Friday, guests were treated to a boat trip in the fjord and a pre-wedding salsa party in the evening.

-According to Verrett, Saturday's nuptials are actually a renewal of the couple's vows.
+According to Verrett, the nuptials are actually a renewal of the couple's vows.

 The spiritual guide, who counts Hollywood celebrities Gwyneth Paltrow and Antonio Banderas among his followers, claims he was a pharaoh in a previous life and Martha Louise was his wife.